 Writing Burp Extensions (Shodan Scanner)

 In this article, we will have an overview of writing Burp extensions.
-At the end of the post, we will have an extension that will take any HTTP request, determine the IP address of domain and get specific information using Shodan API.
+At the end of the post, we will have an extension that will take any HTTP request, determine the domain’s IP address, and get specific information using Shodan API.

-I have divided the article in the following hierarchy so that you can skip some sections if you already know.
+I have divided the article into the following hierarchy so that you can skip some sections if you already know.

 - Introducing Burp Extender Interfaces